kurator-dev/kurator/docs/content/en/docs/pipeline/chain-security.md

   {"payloadType":"application/vnd.in-son","payload":"eyJfdHlwZSI...GJlOGE1In19XX19","signatures":[{"keyid":"SHA256:c7r0wGda2...ZO2hTTXTp+RkWI","sig":"MEQCICn0...6+ILoL4g=="}]}
 ```

-The payload above(`"payload":"eyJfdHlwZSI...GJlOGE1In19XX19"`) contains detailed information about the build process of the image `ghcr.io/<username>/<repository-name>`,
+The payload above(`"payload":"eyJfdHlwZSI...GJlOGE1In19XX19"`) contains detailed information about the build process of the image `<image uri>`,
 like the builder, the build steps, environments, parameters, and the start and end times of the build.

 This information is crucial for adhering to the SLSA security standards, as it provides complete build transparency,